econoalchemist/UpstreamData-Startup/README.md

 It can take several minutes to an hour for the ASIC to get up to speed and fully hashing, in the mean-time you can get started on connecting your ASIC to SlushPool.

 ## Connecting to SlushPool
-In your the Whatsminer configuration page, you will be able to link three mining pools.
+In the Whatsminer configuration page, you will be able to link three mining pools.
 Only one can be used at a time but the other two are there as failovers in case a mining pool server goes down.
 The username you use for your "worker" (your ASIC) should be the same as your SlushPool username.

 Navigate to `Configuration` > `Miner Configuration`